 Williams was honorably discharged as a corporal (E-4) from the Marines, and enlisted into the Navy as a midshipman.
 He earned a spot in the highly competitive Naval Academy Preparatory School (NAPS) at Naval Station Newport, Rhode Island.
 He completed the one-year Naval Academy Preparatory School course and then in 1975, he was accepted as the first black Marine into the four-year officer training program at the U.S. Naval Academy.
 Montel was determined to succeed.
 As one of forty Marines to enter the school in 1976, he was one of only four to actually graduate.

+While at the Naval Academy, Montel began studying Mandarin Chinese, a skill that would later serve him well in his intelligence career.
+Montel became the first Black enlisted Marine to complete and graduate from both the Academy Prep School and Annapolis.
 He graduated in 1980 with a degree in general engineering and a minor in international security affairs.
 Commissioned as an ensign (O-1) in the Restricted Line, he completed Naval Cryptologic Officer training.
 He then spent 18 months in Guam as a cryptologic officer for naval intelligence.
 Montel’s next assignment was as a cryptologic officer with the Naval Security Fleet Support Division at Fort Meade, Maryland.
 It was there Williams worked for the National Security Agency, where he was involved in the U.S. invasion of Grenada in 1983, known as Operation Urgent Fury.
+During this time, Montel also served aboard submarines, providing critical intelligence support for classified missions.
+This experience strengthened his leadership and technical skills, earning him recognition among his peers.

 On several occasions, he worked to secure the release of United States citizens — typically military personnel who had been captured in foreign lands — returned to U.S. soil.
 His ability to speak fluent Chinese and Russian, which he mastered at the Defense Language Institute in Monterey, California, helped him climb the ladder of success.
 After 17 years of active duty and 5 more as a reservist, Williams retired in 1996 from the Naval Reserve at the rank of lieutenant commander.